ylelkes/R_wav/README.md

 The Art of R Programming by Norman Matloff

 ## Grades
 The weekly problem sets (30 percent), your presentation (10 percent) and an individual final assignment (60 percent) will determine your grade for the course.
 The problem sets will consist of questions related to that weeks material.
-Problem sets will be assigned by Friday and be due the following Wednesday.
+Problem sets will be assigned by Friday and be due the following Tuesday.

 In the the final project and presentation you will apply wrangling, analysis, and visualization to a dataset of your choosing.
 More details to come.
 You are encouraged to help each other during the practicum, but problem sets are individual assignments.

 As always, you need a 6 to pass the course.
 If your final mark is below 5.5, you will have to redo the assignment (you cannot retake the presentation).
 Assignment retakes can earn a maximum of 6.

 Participation
-As will be obvious from the above, participation in the meetings is crucial to the success of this course Ð possibly more so than in other courses.
+As will be obvious from the above, participation in the meetings is crucial to the success of this course â€“ possibly more so than in other courses.
 You may miss one class.
 Additional absences must always be discussed with me, in advance.
 Repeated absence will mean you will fail the course.

 Communication
 Additional information and emails will be sent through the github site, so make sure you keep an eye on that and on your student email.
 For direct communication or if you'd like to make an appointment with me, let me know during or after class, or contact me by email.
 My contact details are: